 And the state of our house?
 I can spend all day picking up toys (and I do), but they'll always make their way back across the floor, as if it's in their destiny to be constantly underfoot.
 Night comes, the kids are nestled in their cribs, and my husband is still at work.
 A sweet silence pulses through the house.
 I'm blissfully exhausted.
 A day well spent running, playing, getting dirty.
 All I can do is turn on Netflix, or settle into a good book.
 Where'd that chocolate go?

-So to the mom who is so put together: please tell me your secret.
+So to those moms who are so put together: please tell me your secret.
 Do you have extra help?
 Do you never sleep?
-How do you maintain your crisp, refreshed look throughout the day while having fun with your kids?
+How do you maintain that crisp, refreshed look throughout the day while having fun with your kids?
 If I want clean clothes, I need to change outfits several times a day, like a snake constantly shedding its skin.
 And if I want to wear my hair down, I better be prepared to deal with the headache of my daughter tugging on it all day.
 And the courageousness of wearing dangling earrings with a baby and toddler in tow?
 I applaud you.

 I know there are other moms like me.
 Dropping things, frantically trying to get out the door on time, forgetting to brush our teeth, wearing mismatched socks.
 I chase my naked son down the hallway, while he's trying to poop, his sister gnawing on a yogurt container from the recycling bin, and realize my shirt is on backwards.

-To the mom who looks like she has it together: you are my hero.
-You do motherhood, AND you hold your head up high, classy and dignified.
+To the moms who look like they have it together: you all are my heroes.
+Seriously.
+You do motherhood AND you hold your head up high, classy and dignified.
 You might not think you are amazing, you might have your own struggles, but you are inspiring.

 And I know I'm a good mom too, even beneath the layers of dirt, spilled food, and wrinkled clothes.